mikealbinson/Beacon/README.md

 ##### Events
+The events that cause state changes in the machine.
+An event can be triggered by calling `BeaconManager.EVENT()` anywhere in the program.
 |Event Name     |Description   | Note    |
 |---------------|--------------|---------|
 |start  |moves the machine from the `none` state to the `init` state  |N/A  |